 How does Bluetooth Smart Locks work?

-Smart locks with Bluetooth enabled connect directly with your smartphone and hence does not require any intermediate hub.
-The range of connectivity the smart lock could be anywhere between 200-300 feet.
+Smart locks with Bluetooth enabled connect directly with your smartphone and hence do not require any intermediate hub.
+The range of connectivity of the smart lock could be anywhere between 200-300 feet.

 They have relatively good battery life and may last up to 1 year.
 They fundamentally lack remote connectivity but they have some convenient and practical features.
 The features which you will end up using regularly as they ease your life.